fogata/fogata/README.md

 ![Welcome](https://media.giphy.com/media/3o7aCTPPm4OHfRLSH6/giphy.gif)

 ## About Me
 Welcome to my little corner of the internet!
-I'm a tech enthusiast with a passion for all things digital.
-Whether it's coding, gaming, or hitting the gym, I'm always looking for the next challenge.
+I'm a tech enthusiast and AI practitioner who loves turning complex problems into elegant solutions.
+Whether it's coding, deploying AI models, or hitting the gym, I'm always pushing boundaries.

 ### 🔍 What I'm Into
-- **Technology**: From the latest gadgets to groundbreaking software, I'm always in the loop.
-- **Games**: Whether it's a fast-paced shooter or a strategic RPG, I love diving into new worlds.
-- **Machine Learning**: Teaching machines to think is my kind of fun!
-- **GYM**: When I'm not coding, you can find me lifting weights or breaking a sweat.
-- **.Net**: Building robust applications with .Net is my jam.
+- **Artificial Intelligence**: From prompt engineering to fine-tuning models, I'm passionate about building intelligent systems that deliver real value.
+- **Machine Learning & Deep Learning**: Exploring everything from traditional ML models to generative AI (like GPT-4) and RAG architectures.
+- **.NET & Backend**: Crafting scalable APIs and real-time apps with .NET and SignalR.
+- **DevOps**: Containerization, CI/CD, and deploying ML pipelines with tools like Docker and GitHub Actions.
+- **Games & Unity**: I love developing immersive experiences and experimenting with AI-powered NPCs.
+- **GYM**: Balancing code with cardio—because strong code needs a strong mind and body.

 ### 🌱 Currently Growing
-Right now, I'm diving into the world of **DevOps**.
-Automation, CI/CD, and cloud infrastructure are my new playground.
+I'm focused on practical applications of **Generative AI**, **Azure AI Services**, and **MLOps**, with a particular interest in:
+- Retrieval-Augmented Generation (RAG)
+- Intelligent chatbots with Azure OpenAI
+- ML lifecycle management with MLflow
+- AI observability using Evidently

 ## Connect with Me
 - [LinkedIn](https://www.linkedin.com/in/felipeogata/)